-Melbourne is the capital city of the state of Victoria, and the second most populous city (after Sydney) in Australia.
-It has been named the world’s most livable city two years in a row, as well as the best place for international students to study.
-The QS World University Rankings listed Melbourne as the leading student city in the Asia-Pacific region in 2012, putting it among the world’s top four student cities alongside Paris, London, and Boston.
-So what makes Melbourne such a great city for international students?
+Melbourne is the capital city of the state of Victoria, and the second most populous city in Australia.
+It has been named the world's most livable city seven years in a row, as well as a best place for international students to study.
+What makes Melbourne such a great city for international students?

 Global Recognition and Top Quality Education

 Qualifications from educational institutions in Melbourne are recognized globally, which means that a degree from a Melbourne university will help you find a job in almost any country.
 Melbourne's world-leading universities are equipped with cutting-edge facilities, an internationally experienced faculty, and fantastic student services.
 Melbourne universities provide their students with the opportunity to make their mark in prominent research and innovation facilities.

 Vocational schools in Melbourne allow students the opportunity to work hands-on in their fields, preparing them to enter the job force with work experience already under their belts.
 The schools in Melbourne also have close ties with many industries, ensuring that their students will be connected with potential employers across the globe.